 Faith Journeys of the Old Testament

-A comprehensive study of the books of the Hebrew Bible, the stories of the characters, and how God worked in their lives.
+A comprehensive study of the stories of events in the books of the Hebrew Bible and how God worked in the lives of characters through these events.
 Expect to gain a new understanding of some very familiar stories.
-Projects for this course include two papers that explore personalities and Old Testament stories.
+Projects for this course include two papers that explore Old Testament stories and the characters in them.
 This is a great background for any participant.

 Mapping The Route